cryptomator/cryptomator.github.io/_i18n/android_en.md

 notes:
   title: Notes
   content: >
     Currently, only Dropbox, Google Drive, and local storage are supported.
-OneDrive and WebDAV support will follow.<br/><br/>
+OneDrive and WebDAV support are planned for the next version 0.5.0.
-    There is probably still a crash bug, when uploading files on certain devices/configurations.
-We weren't able to reproduce the issue yet, but we have received all your crash reports.
-If the bug is still present, we'll try to fix it with version 0.5.0.
-Thank you for your patience!
 updates:
   title: Updates
   content: >